AtCloudStudio/BattaleTank/README.md

 # BattaleTank
-This is my Udemy Unreal course repository for the project called "Battle Tank".
+This is my Udemy Unreal course repository for the practice project called "Battle Tank".

-You're welcome to download, fork or do whatever else legal with all the files!
+You're welcome to download and do whatever else legal with all the files!
 You can check out the course here: [Unreal Engine Developer]( http://gdev.tv/urcgithub)

-## 01 Create this repository
+## Some Information maybe you need to know
+* Unreal Engine Version: 4.25.1

+## Daily Update
-### Day 01 ###
+### Day 01
+* Setup this repository
+* Setup new Unreal project
+* Update the .gitignore file

-* Setup the world map
+* Setup and build heightmap of battle ground map by Landscape tool